 Audit your stack to identify inefficiencies and gaps.

-One way marketing and business leaders are spending their time these days is taking a step back to audit their data efforts across the company — including and especially their marketing technologies.
+Many CMOs and business leaders are spending their time these days by taking a step back to audit their data-driven efforts across their companies: marketing campaigns, social media marketing, targeted advertising — and their technologies.

-No two martech stacks are the same.
-But there is one tried-and-true approach to analyzing one’s marketing technologies — and, thereby, the impact those systems have on ongoing marketing activities — marketers use to improve their tech setups.
+No two tech stacks are the same.
+But there is one tried-and-true approach to analyzing your business technologies and, in turn, ensuring your teams have the right tools:

 Conduct a comprehensive customer data clean-up.